 Need-blind admission means that the college evaluates financial need after reviewing your entire application and making an admissions decision.
 So, if a university accepts you, only then would they look at your financial requirements and accordingly provide it.
 However, for international students, there are only five US universities that are need-blind; Amherst College, Harvard University, Massachusetts Institute of Technology (MIT), Princeton University and Yale University.
 Keep in mind that these are some of the most selective colleges in the world, so even though they are need-blind, it is already extremely competitive to get into these institutions.

 There are many types of merit-based scholarships in the US which are available to all students regardless of their financial need.
-The most common types are academic scholarships – which is awarded if you have demonstrated outstanding academic achievements – and athletic scholarships – which are given if you have shown a high level of skill in a sport.
+The most common types are academic scholarships–which are awarded if you have demonstrated outstanding academic achievements–and athletic scholarships–which are given if you have shown a high level of skill in a sport.
 Generally, there is a different application route for athletic scholarships.
-Other types of scholarships include scholarships for a specific course, for women, for minorities, for leadership or achievement in certain extra-curricular activities or community service projects etc.
+Other types of scholarships include scholarships for a specific course, for women, for minorities, for leadership or achievement in certain extracurricular activities or community service projects, among others.

 Applying for financial aid and scholarships can be confusing, however, there are various strategies available that can help ease the process.
-Get in touch with us if you have questions relating to your undergraduate application, or read our blog if you want to know how to build your resume.
+Get in touch with us if you have questions relating to your undergraduate application or read our blog if you want to know more about ways to fund your education.